Tuttotorna/mathematics-beyond-human-habit/README.md

 What changes with the base is not the number itself, but the form and cost of its representation.

-OMNIABASE takes that simple fact seriously and asks whether cross-base persistence can be used to identify stronger structural properties.
+OMNIABASE takes that simple fact seriously and asks whether persistence across bases can help identify stronger structural properties.

 That is the whole point of the repository.

+---

+Where this leads

+What you saw here is simple:

+the same number can look very different depending on how you write it.

+So a natural question appears:

+what belongs to the number, and what belongs only to the way we write it?

+This idea can be extended.

+Not only to numbers,
+but to any output, representation, or system.

+If something changes a lot when you slightly change its form, it may depend on the form.

+If something stays stable across transformations, it may reflect deeper structure.

+This is the direction that leads to OMNIA.

+OMNIA asks a more general question:

+does something still hold when you change how it is expressed?

+In that sense:

+OMNIABASE is a simple and concrete entry point.
+OMNIA is the broader structural generalization of the same idea.